-A gite with a pool is a great option for a holiday to France, whether travelling with family or friends.
-Great for cooling off at the end of a busy day or for keeping the kids entertained, it’s a great facility to have on your doorstep.
+A gite in France with a pool is a great option for a family holiday to France.
+Great for cooling off at the end of a busy day or for keeping the kids happily entertained for hours on end, it’s a great facility to have on your doorstep.

-France for Families has a great variety of gites, villas and cottages with pools.
+France for Families has a great variety of gites in France, villas and cottages with pools.
 Simply search in the ‘accommodation search’ box to check out all the great holiday homes with pools for hire.

 Gites with pools can be found all over France, and with the pool taking away some of the pressure to be near the beach you can choose to explore less touristy inland areas and discover the beautiful scenery, French history and local culture to be found there.

 Here at France for Families, we’ve found that our children love rushing back to the pool after a trip out somewhere, making friends with other families on the complex.
 There’s something about a swimming pool that breaks down the barriers of meeting new people.
 Some of the best friendships have been made at the pool!

 Family holidays to France are all about having fun near water.
 But we know that with water there is always risk, especially for younger children.